ChingkeiWong/jhua0516_9103_tut2/README.md

 - PART I

 Inspired by the particle ink effect depicted in the animated film "Deep Sea," where ink particles move in water, creating captivating colors and visual spectacles, I intend to integrate this mesmerizing particle ink effect into my project.
 By simulating the dynamic flow and interaction of these ink-like particles, I aim to enrich my project's visual allure and immersion.
-This approach will offer users a distinctive and interactive experience within the virtual environment, bridging the gap between artistry and interactivity, and aligning perfectly with the project's requirements.
+This approach will offer users a distinctive and interactive experience within the virtual environment, bridging the gap between artistry and interactivity.

 ![An image of DEEP SEA](shenhai1.jpg)
 ![An image of DEEP SEA](shenhai2.jpg)
 ![An image of DEEP SEA](shenhai3.jpg)

 - PART II